The Smart Parent’s Guide to Preparing for College

 Your Top 3 College Questions: Answered

 Need help organizing your college funding plan?
 Our free College Money Report™ can help.
-This report takes less than five minutes to complete, and answers three critical questions for your family:
+This report takes less than five minutes to complete and answers three critical questions for your family:

 - If you will qualify for grants and/or scholarships.

-- How much you will be expected to pay out of pocket.
+- How much will you be expected to pay out of pocket?

 Ready to dig in?
 You can sign up for your free report by clicking here.